Pink Map: In Mozambique

-Portugal had occupied parts of the Mozambique coast since the 16th century, but at the start of the 19th century Portuguese presence was limited to Mozambique Island, Ibo and Quelimane in northern Mozambique, outposts at Sena and Tete in the Zambezi valley, Sofala to the south of the Zambezi, and the port town Inhambane even further south.
+Portugal had occupied parts of the Mozambique coast since the 16th century, but at the start of the 19th century Portuguese presence was limited to Mozambique Island, Ibo and Quelimane in northern Mozambique, outposts at Sena and Tete in the Zambezi valley, Sofala to the south of the Zambezi, and the port town Inhambane further south.
 Although Delagoa Bay was regarded as Portuguese territory, Lourenço Marques was not settled until 1781, and was temporarily abandoned after a 1796 French raid.
-In the late 18th century most of the people exported as slaves through Portuguese settlements in Mozambique were sent to Mauritius and Réunion, at that time both French colonies, but the Napoleonic Wars disrupted this trade, and by the early 19th century the Portuguese sent many enslaved people to Brazil.
-As was the case with Angola, exports of enslaved people declined after 1830 and were partly replaced by exports of ivory through Lourenço Marques from the 1840s onward.
+In the late 18th century most of the people exported as slaves through Portuguese settlements in Mozambique were sent to Mauritius and Réunion, at that time both French colonies, but the Napoleonic Wars disrupted this trade, and by the early 19th century the Portuguese sent Mozambican slaves to Brazil.
+As was the case with Angola, slave exports declined after 1830 and were partly replaced by exports of ivory through Lourenço Marques from the 1840s onward.

 The nadir of Portuguese fortunes in Mozambique came in the 1830s and 1840s when Lourenço Marques was sacked in 1833 and Sofala in 1835.
 Zumbo was abandoned in 1836 and the Gaza Empire forced Afro-Portuguese settlers near Vila de Sena to pay tribute.
 Although Portugal claimed sovereignty over Angoche and a number of smaller Muslim coastal towns, these were virtually independent at the start of the 19th century.
 However, after Portugal renounced the slave trade, these towns continued the practice.
-Fearing British or French anti-slavery intervention, Portugal began bringing these towns under stricter control.
+Fearing British or French anti-slavery interventions, Portugal began bringing these towns under stricter control.
 Angoche resisted and fought off a Portuguese warship attempting to prevent slave trading in 1847.
-It took a military expedition and occupation in 1860–1 to end Angoche's slave trade.
+It took another military expedition and occupation in 1860–1 to end Angoche's slave trade.

 Portugal also initiated the Prazo system of large leased estates under nominal Portuguese rule in the Zambezi valley.
 By the end of the 18th century, the valleys of the Zambezi and lower Shire River were controlled by a few families who claimed to be Portuguese subjects but who were virtually independent.
 However, starting in 1840 the Portuguese government embarked on a series of military campaigns in an attempt to bring the prazos under its control.
 Portuguese troops suffered several major setbacks before forcing the last prazo to submit in 1869.